B.Slade: 2000–2004: As a rising gospel artist

-After going through numerous revisions, his second album O2 was released in 2002.
-According to Tonéx, the title of his second album referred to the year of release, to the element oxygen, and to the album's status as his second major recording.
+After going through numerous revisions, his second album, O2, was released in 2002.
+According to Tonéx, the title of his second album referred to the year of release, the Element Oxygen, and the album's status as his second major recording.
 O2 matched the stylistic eclecticism of Pronounced Toe-Nay, with each track diverging completely from the one before.
 The album spawned a major Christian radio hit in "God Has Not 4Got", a Stellar Award-winning song that displayed Tonéx's ability to create traditional choral gospel music as well as innovative pop fusions.
-USA TODAY gave it 3 stars (3 out of 4).
-The music video for the single "Bout A Thang" received heavy rotation on BET and MTV Australia, and featured energetic hip-hop dance and an urban image not usually associated with Gospel artists.
+USA TODAY gave it 3 stars (out of 4).
+The music video for the single "Bout A Thang" received heavy rotation on BET and MTV Australia and featured energetic hip-hop dance and an urban image not usually associated with Gospel artists.
 O2 also featured a love song, "You", directed toward the artist's then-wife Yvette Williams (née Graham), a vocalist who at times went by the name Ms. Tonéx.

 Becoming known to the wider contemporary Christian music community as a result of several music industry awards and award nominations, Tonéx went on tour with contemporary gospel artists Trin-i-Tee 5:7 and Men of Standard after the release of O2.
 Tonéx was moved up from opening act to headliner as audiences reacted enthusiastically to his music and his high falsetto voice.
 He performed once more at the Stellar Awards early in 2004 and won several awards.